P-G8911/PhoneDirectory/README.md

 # PhoneDirectory

 Implemented Phone Directory using Doubly Linked List. <br>
-  LinkedLists are convenient because it is easy and fast to insert and remove frequently modified items from the list.
+  &nbsp; LinkedLists are convenient because it is easy and fast to insert and remove frequently modified items from the list.
 A doubly-linked list is particularly nice because   you can iterate and search from the front (head) of the end of the list or the back (tail).

 # Operations Implemented:

 1) Display Your Phone Book
 2) Insert New Contact
 3) Update Details of Existing Contact <br>
-    a.Name <br>
+    a.
+Name <br>
-    b.Phone Number <br>
+    b.
+Phone Number <br>
-    c.G-Mail <br>
+    c.
+G-Mail <br>
 4) Delete Contact
 5) Delete Same Name in Phonebook
 6) Delete Same Number in Phonebook